powercodeacademy/phase-3-nested-hash-iteration/README.md

 end
 ```

-We can enter the Pry session in one of two ways: by running `learn test` or by
+We can enter the Pry session in one of two ways: by running `bin/rspec` or by
 running `ruby contacts.rb`.
-We'll use `learn test`.
+We'll use `bin/rspec`.

-Run `learn test` in the terminal and, at the Pry prompt, check that our defined
+Run `bin/rspec` in the terminal and, at the Pry prompt, check that our defined
 variables (`person` and `contact_details_hash`) match our expectations.

 ```rb